Compare

 An antidetect browser and a real-device fleet solve multi-account management in fundamentally different ways.
 This comparison explains where each model fits.

-Dolphin{anty} is an antidetect browser: it creates isolated browser profiles on your desktop, each with its own spoofed fingerprint, cookies, and proxy, so one machine can operate many web accounts.
-It is widely used in affiliate marketing and e-commerce, and some operators use it for Instagram through the web interface.
-ShadowPhone takes the opposite approach — instead of simulating separate devices in a browser, it runs the native Instagram app on real Pixel phones, with GrapheneOS profiles providing hardware-level account isolation.
+Dolphin{anty} is an antidetect browser: it creates isolated browser profiles on your desktop, each with its own configured browser fingerprint, cookies, and proxy.
+It is used for browser-based account workflows, including some Instagram web sessions.
+ShadowPhone takes a different approach — it runs the native Instagram app on supported physical phones, with GrapheneOS profiles providing operating-system-enforced app-data isolation.

 Neither tool is a drop-in replacement for the other.
 The right choice depends on whether your accounts live on the web or on mobile, and how much device realism your operation requires.